1. CCUS AND NECESSITY

 4. SAFETY AND ENVIRONMENT

-Once the terminal is operational, management systems ensure that unwanted situations can be prevented.
-Although we adhere to strict safety standards during both construction and operation, CO2 itself is not a hazardous substance.
+Safety is paramount in every aspect of the project.
+Before construction can begin, all components of the plan will be reviewed by authorities responsible for granting permits.
+All parts of the terminal are designed in such a way that the highest safety standards are achieved.
+Once the terminal is operational, management systems will ensure that unwanted situations are prevented.
+While we adhere to strict safety standards during both construction and operation, it is important to note that CO2 itself is not a hazardous substance.

 • CO2 only poses a risk to humans and animals at very high concentrations.
 In extremely rare scenarios where large amounts might be released, there could be a risk to the immediate surroundings, such as personnel present at the terminal.
 However, the materials, construction methods, and security systems chosen ensure that the chance of a serious leak is minimal.